abhaybd/sudosolve/README.md

 ### Run a previously created build

 However, most likely you'd like to run this app from the Ed workspace.
 In this case, you need to serve the files from the build folder.
 For convenience, we've included a `run.sh` script in the project root which automates this process.
-Therefore, all you need to do is run the command `./run.sh` while in the project root.
+Therefore, all you need to do is navigate to the project root with `cd ~/sudosolve` and then run the command `./run.sh`.
 This will serve the webapp at `127.0.0.1:8000`.
 You can access it by clicking the Network icon, and then clicking the entry that shows `HOST: 127.0.0.1:8000`.

 ## How to use the app